 Youngsters can experience scuba diving from as young as 8 years old.
-Programs for 8 and 9 year olds include PADI Bubblemaker and PADI Seal Team, which are conducted in shallow water with an Instructor.
+Programs for 8 and 9-year-olds include PADI Bubblemaker and PADI Seal Team, which are conducted in shallow water with an Instructor.
 From 10 years old, youngsters can get out into open water under the close supervision of a PADI Instructor.
 Youngsters can enjoy various junior programs, including Discover Scuba Diving, Junior PADI Scuba Diver, Junior PADI Open Water Diver, and Junior PADI Adventure Diver.
 From 12 years old, youngsters can extend their diving skills through the Junior Advanced Open Water Diver and Junior Rescue Diver programs.
-From 15 years old, they can earn the regular (non-junior) licenses.
+From 15 years old, they can earn regular (non-junior) licenses.
 All participants under 18 need to have paperwork signed by a parent or guardian before commencing a PADI program.
 Depth limits and course options do vary with age, so ask your PADI Instructor for more details.

 DO YOU NEED TO BE ABLE TO SWIM TO DIVE?